giovanni-iannaccone/subnethero/README.md

 - Simple command-line interface
 - Displays subnet information in a clear tabular format
 - Generates subnetting tables with efficient algorithm
+- Save the output to a csv file
+- Parse csv to get network configuration
 - IP lookup to know which subnet owns an IP

 ## 📡 Installation